 Before the test

-Different tests will require different preparation.Your physician may have asked you to fast for the test.
+Different tests will require different preparation.Your healthcare provider may have asked you to fast for the test.
 Fasting means nothing to eat or drink (this includes chewing gum, black tea or coffee) for 12 hours prior to visiting the lab.
-Sips of water are acceptable – and you should take any medication you regularly take, unless your physician tells you otherwise.
-If you are unsure if you need to fast, it’s best to confirm with your doctor or the lab before the day of test.
+Sips of water are acceptable – and you should take any medication you regularly take, unless your healthcare provider tells you otherwise.
+If you are unsure if you need to fast, it’s best to confirm with your healthcare provider or the lab before the day of test.

 After the test